 For people who have worked all their lives to support themselves and their family and are now disabled, it can be difficult to adjust to this new change and even more challenging to obtain Social Security disability (SSD) from the Social Security Administration (SSA).
 In order to be eligible for SSD, a person must meet several and strict eligibility requirements.
 To help disabled individuals better understand whether they qualify for SSD, information on the types of SSD benefits available is necessary.
-At Wingate, Russotti, Shapiro & Halperin, LLP, we know that the complexities surrounding applying for Social Security disability are often discouraging.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we know that the complexities surrounding applying for Social Security disability are often discouraging.
 That is why we are here to offer our legal guidance and representation to disabled persons in New York.

 SSA examines a person's inability to work when determining whether he or she is disabled and eligible to receive benefits.
 SSA considers a person disabled under Social Security standards if the following applies: